gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 TRACER supports 10 different features or featuring units, from words as features to 10-gram features.
 Generally, features of 3-4 grams are sufficient for text reuse analyses.
 The _n_ in 'n-gram' could be a character or a word.

+* **Word-based featuring**: good for paraphrase detection.
+With this type of featuring one should also lemmatise and activate synonym replacement.
+* **Bigram featuring**: good to detect verbatim and near-verbatim text reuse.
+Lemmatisation and synonym replacement with this N-gram approach might not work or be necessary.
+* **Trigram featuring**: good to detect verbatim and near-verbatim text reuse.
+Lemmatisation and synonym replacement with this N-gram approach might not work or be necessary.

 ### Feature density

 The _Selection_ step in TRACER asks users to define a _Feature density_ for every detection task.
 By default TRACER sets the feature density to 0.5 \(=50%\), meaning that it will return only reuse pairs that are at least 50% similar or \(share 50% of their features\).
 For more information about Feature density, see [Step 3.
 Selection](/configuration/step-3-selection.md).